- Canary Islands

 Record low & record high temperatures

-The highest temperature ever recorded in Fuerteventura in July (at Airport station) was of 43°C and the lowest was of 16°C.
+The highest temperature ever recorded in Fuerteventura in July (at the Airport station) was 43°C and the lowest was 16°C.

 As you can see, once July hits temperatures can get really crazy, so be careful while exposing your skin to the sun and always use a hat and sunglasses, to keep yourself safe from the sun.